 Simple English definitions for legal terms

-Read a random definition: mandatory commitment
+Read a random definition: operational

 A trial court is where a case is heard for the first time.
 This court decides what happened in the case and what the law says about it.
 If someone disagrees with the decision, they can ask a higher court to review it.
 Trial courts can hear many different types of cases, but some courts only hear certain kinds of cases.